vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 </script>
 ```

-The arguments can be removed during the compilation step in production mode since they are only used for types and are actually ignored at runtime.
+The arguments can be removed during the compilation step in production mode since they are only used for types and are ignored at runtime.

-## Testing pages

-TODO: How this affects testing

 ## Non blocking data fetching